fleetdm/fleet/docs/REST API/rest-api.md

 | host_id         | integer | body | **Required**.
 The host id to run the script on.  |
 | script_id       | integer | body | The script to run.
 The current contents of this saved script will be executed on the host.
 Only one of script_id and script_contents must be provided.  |
 | script_contents | string  | body | The contents of the script to run.
 Only one of script_id and script_contents must be provided. |

+> Note that if both `script_id` and `script_contents` are included in the request, this endpoint will respond with an error.

 #### Example